-The automatic transmission is electronically controlled and provides 4 forward speeds and 1 reverse speed.
+The automatic transmission is electronically controlled with 4-forward speeds and 1-reverse speed.

-- When the engine coolant temperature is still low, your vehicle's automatic transmission will up-shift at higher engine speeds than when the coolant temperature is sufficiently high in order to shorten the warm-up time and improve driveability.
-The gearshift timing will automatically shift to the normal timing after the engine has warmed up. - Immediately after ATF (automatic transmission fluid) is replaced, you may feel that the automatic transmission operation is somewhat unusual.
-This results from invalidation of data the on-board computer has collected and stored in memory to allow the transmission to shift at the most appropriate times for the current condition of your vehicle.
+Immediately after a disconnected battery is reconnected or ATF (automatic transmission fluid) is replaced, you may feel that the automatic transmission operation is somewhat unusual.

+This results from erasure or invalidation of data the on-board computer has collected and stored in memory to allow the transmission to shift at the most appropriate times for the current condition of your vehicle.
 Optimized shifting will be restored as the vehicle continues to be driven for a while.